 If given a choice, what kind of dress design would you pick to represent the Carol we know today and why?

 A red mermaid gown.
-Red because it’s a color that is lucky and stands out.
+Red because it’s a colour that is lucky and stands out.
 A mermaid silhouette because I feel like I’ve grown a lot but haven’t bloomed into a full ball gown yet.

 What are some budget tips you can share for women who wish to travel widely like yourself?